 Since you won’t have many posts on your new WordPress blog for the next few days or weeks, this’ll make it look like there’s more content in the short-term, and you can change the settings back to a list and preview format once you’ve gotten your first 5 or so posts published.

 To change these settings, just go to Settings > Reading.

-How to set up a menu on your WordPress blog (click to expand)
+How to set up a blog menu on your WordPress blog: Header and footer menus

-When you first start your blog, you won’t quite need a menu until you’ve published your key pages (About, Contact, Hire, Shop, etc), but when you’re ready to create a homepage or footer menu, just go to Appearance > Menus and you can create them in just a few clicks.
+When you first start your blog, you won’t quite need a menu until you’ve published your key blog pages (About, Contact, Hire, Shop, etc), but when you’re ready to create a header or footer menu to display on your homepage & across all the pages of your blog, just go to Appearance > Menus and you can create them in just a few clicks.

 Alright, we’ve covered the basic foundations of getting your blog’s WordPress settings dialed in.
 Now, let’s dig into creating a few of the main pages on your blog.

 Create the Main Pages of Your Blog: About, Contact, Hire (on the WordPress Blogging Platform)